Lichtenberg's Double Electrophorus

 inventor: Georg Christoph Lichtenberg, year unknown

 The Double Electrophorus is a further development from the, capable to produce and provide both electrostatical charges by means of electrostatic influence.
 To achieve this state one half of the electrophorus is charged by friction.
 Then the metal plate is placed on top and grounded before the charge from the plate in turn is brought onto the other half of the electrophorus by a spark discharge.
+Through repetition, this process can be increased and both sides of the Double Electrophorus can be charged substantially.

 A video on how to charge the electrophorus can be found on.